guillermooo/sublime-undocs/source/basic_concepts.rst

 *Python* is a programming language known to be easy for beginners and very powerful at the same time. *API* is short for 'Application Programming Interface', which is a fancy way of saying that Sublime Text 3 is prepared to be programmed by the user.
-Put differently, Subime Text gives the user access to its internals through Python.
+Put differently, Sublime Text gives the user access to its internals through Python.
 Finally, a *console* is a little window inside Sublime Text that lets you type in short snippets of Python code and run them.
 The console also shows text output by Sublime Text or its plugins.